 macOS 11 Big Sur unveiled in WWDC 2020 is one of the biggest Mac operating system updates.
 The system is overhauled in colors, icon designs and many other aspects.
 However, not a single word is mentioned when it comes to writing to NTFS in macOS Big Sur.
 Apple leaves this issue solved by users themselves.
-That's to say, every time you edit, copy-paste, or delete files on NTFS drives on Mac, the read-only issue will annoy you again and again in macOS 11.
+That's to say, every time you edit, copy-paste, or delete files on NTFS drives on Mac, the read-only issue is one of the most annoying problems in macOS 11.

 Instead of converting NTFS to APFS or exFAT, enabling NTFS write in macOS Big Sur might be less risky in the case of data security.
 It helps beginners to read and write to NTFS drives on Mac.